 Rêverie debuted in Sheffield with Dominic West in 2012 and then received its critically acclaimed London debut in the Wigmore Hall’s London Piano Series with Henry Goodman.

-Recent and future performances include the Barbican Centre Milton Court, Theatre Royal Bury St Edmunds, St John’s Smith Square, Kings Place, Almeida Theatre, Aberdeen Concert Hall, Theatre Royal Brighton, Richmond Theatre, Chipping Campden Festival, Ryedale Festival, Brunton Theatre Edinburgh, Shanklin Theatre, Macynlleth Festival, Amigos Series Portugal, Stratford- upon- Avon Festival, Salisbury Playhouse, Worcester Theatre, St. George’s Bristol, Harrogate International Festival, Hertford Theatre, Middle Temple Hall, Petworth Festival, Cambridge International Festival, The Apex Bury St. Edmunds, Canterbury Festival, Yvonne Arnaud Theatre and the City of London Guildhall.
+Recent and future performances include the Barbican Centre Milton Court, Theatre Royal Bury St Edmunds, St John’s Smith Square, Kings Place, Almeida Theatre, Aberdeen Concert Hall, Theatre Royal Brighton, Richmond Theatre, Chipping Campden Festival, Ryedale Festival, Brunton Theatre Edinburgh, Shanklin Theatre, Macynlleth Festival, Amigos Series Portugal, Stratford- upon- Avon Festival, Salisbury Playhouse, Worcester Theatre, St. George’s Bristol, Harrogate International Festival, Barnes Festival, Hertford Theatre, Middle Temple Hall, Petworth Festival, Cambridge International Festival, The Apex Bury St. Edmunds, Canterbury Festival, Yvonne Arnaud Theatre and the City of London Guildhall.